 Zero VPN claims to encrypt all types of network traffic, which presumably includes P2P traffic.
 But do you really want to risk torrenting on a free VPN service like this?

-It’s worth paying a few bucks to guarantee a safe torrenting experience as these VPNs can provide.
+It’s worth paying a few bucks more to guarantee a safe experience as these torrenting VPNs would provide.

 VPN Speed Test and Performance: Excuse me, 70% speed reduction?